ucscode/EasyAdmin-Ultimate/readme.md

-# Symfony EasyAdmin PowerPack
+# EasyAdmin Ultimate

-Symfony EasyAdmin PowerPack is a comprehensive enhancement package built on top of the Symfony framework and integrates the EasyAdmin bundle, providing a rich set of tools, components, utilities, and additional features.
+EasyAdmin Ultimate is a comprehensive enhancement package built on top of the Symfony framework and integrates the EasyAdmin bundle, providing a rich set of tools, components, utilities, and additional features.
 It’s designed to simplify development workflows and accelerate project delivery.

 ## Features